arnavgarg123/Bangladesh-Rainfall/README.md

 ## Contributing
 **Step 1**
-- Clone this repo to your local machine using https://github.com/arnavgarg123/Bangladesh-Rainfall.git.
+- Clone this repo to your local machine using https://github.com/arnavgarg123/Bangladesh-Rainfall.git <br />
 **Step 2**
-- HACK AWAY!.
+- HACK AWAY! <br />
 **Step 3**
-- Create a new pull request.
+- Create a new pull request <br />